Helpful

 - 12

-For anyone to watch our annual production, they must purchase a ticket.
-This includes dancers who wish to watch when they’re not on stage.
+Everyone attending our annual production must hold a valid ticket.
+This includes dancers who wish to watch the show when they’re not performing.

-If your child is watching the show as well, we recommend purchasing tickets near the end of a row, to avoid walking in and out in front of other audience members.
-Only make your way to or from your seats in between routines.
+If your dancer will be watching part of the show, we recommend choosing seats near the end of a row to avoid disrupting other audience members.
+Please only move to and from your seats in between routines.

 - 13